“WHAT IF WE CAN CREATE A MILLION INNOVATORS AND ENTREPRENEURS IN COMMUNITIES?”

 My nine years of research at the Massachusetts Institute of Technology and Asia School of Business have shown that we could nurture ordinary youth and children to take on innovation and entrepreneurship by building their skillset and mindset and creating ecosystems in their community.

 The entrepreneurs I met, who grew up in under-resourced communities where opportunities were slim but found their inner potential and drive to break out to find their calling, inspired this research.

-Over thirty years of my career, I have been through multiple roles such as engineer, designer, entrepreneur, and educator.
+Over thirty years of my career, I have been an engineer, designer, entrepreneur, and educator.
 I was very fortunate to have gone through such broad experiences in technology, business, and education.
 My current mission is to use this experience to nurture future innovators and entrepreneurs from the youth in remote and underserved communities by transforming them and, in turn, their communities.

-I started companies in varied fields such as Thermal engineering of electronic products, Datacenter energy optimization, sensing airflow for environmental management & instruments, Consumer products, and Training in creativity and problem-solving.
+The companies I founded were in varied fields such as Thermal engineering of electronic products, Data Center energy optimization, sensing airflow for environmental management & instruments, Consumer products, and Training in creativity and problem-solving.

 I received Master's degrees in Engineering & Management (Massachusetts Institute of Technology), Manufacturing Engineering (UMass, Amherst), and Electronic Product Design (Indian Institute of Science, Bangalore).
 I hold Bachelor's degrees in Electronics & Communications Engineering (IISc) and Physics (Kerala).

 Oct 10:Incubating future entrepreneurs: Article on Rajesh Nair and the mission of EnCube Labs Business Editor's Notebook: Rajesh Nair wants every kid to have a chance to be an entrepreneur